The company Diane McIver led plans to file a legal claim asserting the late businesswoman’s estate owes it nearly $1 million.

 The letter went on to say the $975,000 is part of some $3 million that McIver’s company DRS had owed to U.S. Enterprises.

-U.S. Enterprises is the company of Billy Corey, who had hired Diane McIver as a teen and groomed her to eventually become company president.
+U.S. Enterprises is the company of Billy Corey, who had hired Diane McIver as a teen and would eventually make her the company’s president.
 The two were said to be very close.

 Since her death, Tex McIver has been disappointed that his relationship with Corey has deteriorated, said Jeff Dickerson, spokesman for Tex McIver.